 In April 2017 the website was completely rebuilt to current HTML5/CSS3 standards with responsive coding for tablets and cell phones.

-Bob with his wife Carol, originally from Wisconsin, now makes their home in Pensacola, FL.
+Bob with his wife Carol, originally from Wisconsin, now make their home in Pensacola, FL.